Jibrielh/Jibriel-component-project/doc/01-component-brainstorming/01-component-brainstorming.md

 > Please use this section to share your designs.

-- Component Design #1: <!-- TODO: give component a name then delete this comment -->
+- Component Design #1: Music Playlist
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    It will repersent a list of songs in order from when they were added.
+Allows you to remove songs, add songs, and also access any song in the playlist.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    clear method to return the playlist back to its orignal empty state Size amount of songs in the playlist add will be adding given song to the playlist remove will be removing given song from the playlist

   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    Movesong can be a method to where you can grab a song and move it to anywhere you want to in the playlist contains can state whether a song is in the playlist remove duplicates
+    shuffle the playlist / random order

   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
-Answer and explain:
+Answer and explain: idk
-      - <!-- TODO: provide an argument then delete this comment -->
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      i dont think so.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
-Answer and explain:
+Answer and explain: idk
-      - <!-- TODO: provide an argument then delete this comment -->
     - Can you implement your secondary methods using your kernel methods?
-      Answer, explain, and give at least one example:
+      Answer, explain, and give at least one example: yes because the kernel methods are all the functionals methods for eg contain can be done removing and then adding the song back.
-      - <!-- TODO: provide an argument then delete this comment -->

-- Component Design #2: <!-- TODO: give component a name then delete this comment -->
+- Component Design #2 Banking
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    componenet for tracking a bank account and lets you withdraw/deposit

   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    Deposit
+    balance
+    withdraw
+    clear
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    Trasnfer money
+    Combine >> allows you to combine money with another account

   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
-Answer and explain:
+Answer and explain: idk
-      - <!-- TODO: provide an argument then delete this comment -->
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      idk
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
-Answer and explain:
+Answer and explain: idk
-      - <!-- TODO: provide an argument then delete this comment -->
     - Can you implement your secondary methods using your kernel methods?
-      Answer, explain, and give at least one example:
+      Answer, explain, and give at least one example: idk
-      - <!-- TODO: provide an argument then delete this comment -->

-- Component Design #3: <!-- TODO: give component a name then delete this comment -->
+- Component Design #3 Basketball team
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    is a basketball team that and keeps track of the team indentity( names ), games played, win, losses, trophies
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - Name
+    wins
+    loss

   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    Win rate
+    Schedule strength
+    Total games
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
-Answer and explain:
+Answer and explain: idk
-      - <!-- TODO: provide an argument then delete this comment -->
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      idk
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      -idk
     - Can you implement your secondary methods using your kernel methods?
-      Answer, explain, and give at least one example:
+      Answer, explain, and give at least one example: idk
-      - <!-- TODO: provide an argument then delete this comment -->

 ## Post-Assignment